Claromecó

-Claromecó is a coastal town located in the Tres Arroyos Partido in the province of Buenos Aires in Argentina.
+Claromecó is a resort town of the Atlantic Coast located in the Tres Arroyos Partido in the province of Buenos Aires in Argentina.
 It is a popular destination for seaside tourism, including activities such as surfing and fishing.
 The town's name roughly translates to "three streams with junks" in the Mapuche language.

 Geography

 Claromecó is located 71 km from Tres Arroyos.
 Claromecó is located within the Claromecó Basin, a geological basin which possibly contains sizable deposits of coal and other sources of energy.

 History

 The area around Claromecó was first visited by Europeans in 1746 by José Cardiel, a Jesuit priest.
 The earliest landowners in the town were recorded in 1836, settling in areas that had previously been designated for cattle farming six years earlier in 1830.
 The first hotel in what would become the town opened in 1901, followed by the construction of houses around a decade later.

 The land that is now Claromecó formerly belonged to a wealthy family, the Bellocqs, who would often receive requests from nearby locals for permission to visit the beach on their land. in 1919, the Bellocqs petitioned the Argentine government to allow the creation of an official town on their land.
 The town was founded on November 9, 1920.
 A 54 m tall lighthouse was constructed in the town in 1922.
 Following this, the early design of the town was headed by architect Jorge Bunge, which started in 1925 and was largely completed by 1928.
 Bunge and the Bellocqs also unsuccessfully attempted to create a rail link between the town and Tres Arroyos.
 Claromecó was primarily settled by immigrants of Danish origin.

 In 1999, a 70 m windmill was completed in the town.